shinedevops/shopify_sample_code/README.md

 # Public Shopify App Using Codeigniter and Embedded App SDK.
-This repository contains a working example of public Shopify App using Codeigniter and Embedded App SDK

-# Public Shopify App Using Codeigniter and Embedded App SDK.
 ## _This repository contains a working example of public Shopify App using Codeigniter and Embedded App SDK_

 Do the following Changes in config.php